ioanev/nanos6-argodsm/README.md

 - `argodsm.simple_dependencies=true`
 - `cluster.scheduling_policy="random"`

+For additional configuration variables see [Cluster.md](docs/cluster/Cluster.md).

-Depending on the system configuration, it may also be necessary to disable *address space layout randomization* (ASLR).
+Finally, depending on the system configuration, it may also be necessary to disable *address space layout randomization* (ASLR).
 It is recommended to execute Nanos6-ArgoDSM applications through mpirun or mpiexec.
 In order to execute a Nanos6-ArgoDSM application compiled with Mercurium on four nodes with ASLR disabled, execute the following:
 ```
 $ setarch $(uname -m) -R mpirun -n 4 ./application
 ```